-- 1. This Agreement will be open for signature by the Governments of the States of the Latin American Civil Aviation Commission. - 2.
+- 1. This Agreement will be open for signature by the Governments of the States of the Latin American Civil Aviation Commission and by the Government of the States of the African Civil Aviation Comission. - 2.
 This Agreement will be subject to ratification.
 The instruments of ratification will be deposited with the Depositary.